What is Medicare?

 Authorization by Licensed Physician

 Medicare will not pay for physical therapy services unless the claim and documentation prove that a licensed physician has authorized the plan of care.
-Authorization from a licensed physician must include the physician’s full name, location, and contact phone number as well as a doctor’s order that explains the diagnosis and level of treatment intensity.
+Authorization from a licensed physician must include the physician’s full name, location, and contact phone number as well as his or her signature on the plan of care that explains the diagnosis and level of treatment intensity.
 This authorization certifies that only a physical therapist can offer the type of care the patient needs.
 If the patient can do exercises at home on his or her own at no cost, Medicare will not cover physical therapy services.

-Dictation is compliant with Medicare’s guidelines as long as dictation occurs on the date of the patient visit and the therapist creates written documentation based on the dictation.
+Dictation is compliant with Medicare’s guidelines as long as it occurs on the date of the patient visit and the therapist creates written documentation based on the dictation.

 Download Defensible Documentation Tips for PTs